manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		1. Open GitHub Desktop.

 		1. From **Branch** > select **Create pull request**.
-			It opens OLL master in a browser.
+			It opens main repo in a browser.

 		1. Go to your fork repo `<your-account>/learning-library`.